 She’s right: The thought of bringing a man I’m seeing back to my place — with all this mess — mortifies me.
 That’s why I’ve turned to some of the top clutter experts in the country for the most practical advice to help me sort through my stuff.

-But according to Melissa Smallwood, owner of Organized Life by Design, in Martinsburg, WV, all that clutter is only stifling you and reminding you of things that might be better left in the past.
+But according to Melissa Smallwood, a blogger, minister and expert at organizing homes in Martinsburg, WV, all that clutter is only stifling you and reminding you of things that might be better left in the past.
 “It might be difficult to let things go because you are sentimentally attached to them,” she says.
 “So, ask yourself whether you are holding onto items out of an emotional response or a logical one.”